btrettel/daphne/README.md

 - Linear regression considering uncertainties for uncorrelated variables.
 - Add correlation for uncertainty propagation and regression.
 - Mutation testing for code
+    - Getting started: Pick a random line.
+Change one thing about this line.
 - Fuzz testing for inputs
     - <https://blog.trailofbits.com/2018/12/31/fuzzing-like-its-1989/>
     - <https://www.sqlite.org/testing.html#sql_fuzz_using_the_american_fuzzy_lop_fuzzer>